FrancesCoronel/personal-website-v3/_posts/2015-02-01-adding-awesome-websites-to-your-chrome-app-launcher.md

 >
 > ![](https://fvcproductions.files.wordpress.com/2015/02/folders.png)
 >
-> > You’re going to end up having two files with each folder/app you
+> > You're going to end up having two files with each folder/app you
 > > create:

 -   `manifest.json` which holds all the information about your app